Alan L. Beller is senior counsel based in the New York office.

 Mr. Beller often chairs or speaks at leading conferences regarding securities law, corporate governance and corporate law matters.
 He is one of the authors of U.S. Regulation of the International Securities and Derivatives Markets

-, and was featured in Chambers USA
+.
+He was also featured in Chambers USA

 ’s “spotlight table” for his securities regulation advisory practice.
 In addition, he is recognized by The International Who’s Who of Business Lawyers

 , IFLR 1000: The Guide to the World’s Leading Law Firms

 and The Best Lawyers in America

 as one of the best lawyers in the United States.
 Mr. Beller was named a “Most Highly Regarded Individual” in capital markets by Who’s Who Legal 2011

 and “Capital Markets Lawyer of the Year” by Who’s Who Legal 2009

 Mr. Beller joined the firm in 1976, became partner in 1984.
 He returned to Cleary Gottlieb in August 2006 and became senior counsel in 2015.
 From 1977 to 1981, he was resident in the Paris office and from 1990 to 1993, he was resident in the Tokyo office.
 Mr. Beller received a J.D. degree, magna cum laude

 , from the University of Pennsylvania Law School and graduated from Yale College, cum laude